astoilkov/p-signal/readme.md

 Returns: `T` — the value returned by the promise or throws an error if the promise is rejected.

-You can also pass `undefined` as first parameter.
-Useful for methods that accept an optional `signal` parameter:
+The first parameter accepts: `AbortSignal` or `undefined`. `undefined` as allowed type is useful for methods that accept an optional `signal` parameter:
 ```ts
 function readFiles(files: string[], options: { signal?: AbortSignal }) {
     const result = []